Shūto Machino

-Shūto Machino (町野 修斗, Machino Shūto) is a Japanese professional footballer who plays as a striker for Shonan Bellmare and the Japan national team.
-He was called-up for the national team to represent Japan at the 2022 FIFA World Cup, as a replacement for the injured Yuta Nakayama.
+Shūto Machino (町野 修斗, Machino Shūto) is a Japanese professional footballer who plays as a striker for Bundesliga club Borussia Mönchengladbach and the Japan national team.

+Machino was called-up for the national team to represent Japan at the 2022 FIFA World Cup in Qatar, as a replacement for the injured Yuta Nakayama.

 Club career

 Before turning professional

 Influenced by his older brother, he started playing soccer at the age of 3.
 During Junior High School, he played at FC Avenida Sol.
 Machino entered Riseisha High School in Osaka and became a regular player in there since the first grade.
 In his second year, he was selected for the high school selection, which caught the attention of Yokohama F. Marinos, who invited the young player in his third year to participate in trainings with the club.
 After successfully concluding his trainings, he was evaluated, and officially joined Yokohama F. Marinos from the 2018 season, after his High School graduation.